Tiegist/insurance-risk-analytics/README.md

 ## Tasks

 ### Task 1: Git/GitHub & EDA
+**1.1 Git and GitHub**
+- Create a git repository with a good README
-- [x] Git repository setup
+- Git version control
+- CI/CD with GitHub Actions

+**1.2 Project Planning - EDA & Stats**
+- Data Understanding
-- [ ] Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)
+  - Overall Loss Ratio and variation by Province, VehicleType, and Gender
+  - Distributions of key financial variables
+  - Temporal trends (claim frequency/severity over 18-month period)
+  - Vehicle makes/models with highest and lowest claim amounts
+  - Monthly changes TotalPremium and TotalClaims as function of ZipCode
-- [ ] Statistical analysis and visualizations
+- Statistical thinking with suitable distributions and plots
-- [ ] Data quality assessment

 ### Task 2: Data Version Control (DVC)
-- [ ] Install and configure DVC
+- Install DVC
+- Initialize DVC
-- [ ] Set up local remote storage
+- Set up local remote storage
+- Add data to DVC
-- [ ] Add and version control data files
+- Commit and push data versions

 ### Task 3: A/B Hypothesis Testing
+Accept or reject the following Null Hypotheses:
-- [ ] Test risk differences across provinces
+- H₀: There are no risk differences across provinces
-- [ ] Test risk differences between zip codes
+- H₀: There are no risk differences between zip codes
-- [ ] Test margin differences between zip codes
+- H₀: There is no significant margin (profit) difference between zip codes
-- [ ] Test risk differences between genders
+- H₀: There is no significant risk difference between Women and Men

+Metrics: Claim Frequency and Claim Severity

-### Task 4: Machine Learning Modeling
+### Task 4: Machine Learning & Statistical Modeling
-- [ ] Claim severity prediction model
+- **For each zipcode, fit a linear regression model that predicts the total claims**
+- Claim Severity Prediction (Risk Model): For policies with claims > 0
-- [ ] Premium optimization model
+- Premium Optimization Model
+- Implement Linear Regression, Random Forests, and XGBoost
-- [ ] Model evaluation and comparison
+- Model evaluation (RMSE, R²)
-- [ ] Feature importance analysis (SHAP/LIME)
+- Feature importance analysis using SHAP or LIME

 ## Key Metrics